 5. Third-Party Applications

 Do you have redundant applications installed in your instance?
-Companies that have recently migrated from the Classic UI to Lightning may now have functionality that makes older applications obsolete.
-Also, an assessor should consider the use of all applications, their cost and their usage to determine if the application is necessary or allocated appropriately.
+Companies that migrated from the Classic UI to Lightning may now have functionality that makes older applications obsolete.
+An assessment provider should consider the use of all applications, their cost and their usage to determine if the application is necessary or allocated appropriately.

 When to Conduct Salesforce Sales Cloud Assessments

-- Initial: This phase contains CRM customers who recently implemented Salesforce.
-Typically, users encounter a few mandatory processes, and managers attempt to utilize the solution to make decisions.
+- Initiate: This phase contains CRM customers who recently implemented Salesforce.
+Typically, users encounter a few mandatory processes, and managers attempt to use the solution to make decisions.

-- Repeatable: In this phase, users understand the idea of adding leads, opportunities, and activities in Salesforce, but they haven’t defined their processes, and outcomes are not present.
-Companies in this stage often find users stumble through the system and complain that it is not intuitive.
+- Repeatable: In this phase, users understand the idea of adding leads, opportunities and activities in Salesforce, but they haven’t defined their processes.
+Outcomes are not yet present.
+Companies in this stage often find users stumble through the system and complain it is not intuitive.

-- Defined: Now, users have defined processes for the usage and management of marketing, sales, and customer service activities, but they are not necessarily basing decisions on the data provided in Sales Cloud.
+- Establish: Now, users have defined processes for the usage and management of marketing, sales, and customer service activities, but they are not necessarily basing decisions on the data provided in Sales Cloud.

-- Managed: Users managed their processes, defined as stated above.
+- Mastery: Users managed their processes, defined as stated above.
 The management team makes decisions based on the data provided in the solution.

 - Optimized: The processes and solutions are central to the business and its success.

-Other areas of consideration are training and change management.
-If adoption has been a concern for your organization, take the opportunity now, while things may be slow, to train and educate your staff and prepare for the bounce back.
-Revisiting critical areas of Sales Cloud—such as lead, and opportunity management, forecasting, account planning, reporting and territory management—can help create a more stable platform for future use.
+Other areas to consider are training and change management.
+If Salesforce adoption and usage has been a concern for your organization, take the opportunity now, while things may be slower, to train and educate your staff.
+As part of this process, revisiting critical areas of Sales Cloud, such as lead and opportunity management, forecasting, account planning, reporting and territory management can help create a more stable platform for future use.